-More devices than you realize are connected to the internet.
-Your phone, wi fi router, printer, and even some refrigerators could potentially pose a threat.
-One of the simplest ways to avoid being hacked is to consistently update these devices.
+More devices than you realize have an internet connection.
+Your phone, computer systems, wi-fi router, printer, and even some refrigerators could potentially pose a threat.
+One of the simplest ways to avoid having sensitive data stolen is to consistently update these devices.

 By staying up-to-date on the latest software and news surrounding your devices, you’ll not only avoid unwanted bugs and glitches, but you’ll also increase their information security.
-Software and device developers often build additional security stop-gaps into new updates.
+Software and device developers often build additional security stop-gaps into new updates minimizing an attacker’s ability to exploit a vulnerability.
 If you’re always running the latest versions of software, the likelihood that one of these devices is compromised decreases.

 Freeze Your Credit

 It shouldn’t be a surprise that your credit is vulnerable, especially given recent breaches like the Equifax one that compromised 145.5 million records of sensitive customer data.
 If this data breach (or other cyber attacks) is something that you’re worried about, you should have already frozen your credit.
 If not, it’s certainly something to consider moving forward that can prevent your credit from being stolen or affected in the future.

 A credit freeze blocks access to your credit file.
 To do this, you’ll need to contact all three credit bureaus.

 Once frozen, no one can open anything under your credit.
 This way, if anyone tried to open an account, take out a loan, etc. using your credit, it would be denied.
 Since only you will be able to lift the freeze, it is much easier to ensure that the only one using your credit is you.

 Laughter may be the best medicine, but education is the best vaccine.
 The best way to protect yourself from compromise is to learn what kinds of tricks and techniques to retrieve data are out there, and what you can do to avoid and prevent them.
 Reading the news to stay current will keep you in the loop about what attackers and social engineers are doing.